Graph is a Substrate Across Data Modalities: Conclusion

 \section{Conclusion}

 Graph structures arise across diverse domains, modalities, and tasks, but are typically optimized in isolated learning contexts and discarded thereafter, preventing them from serving as persistent intermediate representations.
 We argue that this limitation stems from a task-centric organization of learning that treats intermediate structure as disposable rather than reusable.
 To address this issue, we introduce G-Substrate, a framework that enables representation reuse through two complementary mechanisms: a unified structural space that ensures cross-task compatibility, and interleaved role-based training that exposes the same graph to multiple functional roles.
-Experiments across heterogeneous settings consistently show that both structural alignment and cross-role reuse contribute to performance, while their combination yields the most consistent gains.
+Experiments across heterogeneous settings show that the unified structural space yields gains once multiple tasks share the representation, role-based interleaving further amplifies these gains, and their combination yields the most consistent improvements.
 Together, these findings indicate that persistent graph representations are a key driver of structural reuse and improved performance across diverse learning contexts.